brikis98/yevgeniy-brikman-homepage/_posts/2015-04-20-migrating-from-blogger-to-github-pages.md

    this library does it with pure CSS, so no extra JavaScript is required.
 1. [lazysizes](https://github.com/aFarkas/lazysizes): A lazy loader that
    significantly speeds up page load time by only rendering images and iframes when (and if) they scroll into view.
-Very easy to use and it makes a huge difference in load time, especially for image and iframe heavy blog posts such as [Must-See Tech Talks for Every Programmer](https://www.ybrikman.com/writing/2014/05/29/must-see-tech-talks-for-every-programmer/).
+Very easy to use, and it makes a huge difference in load time, especially for image and iframe heavy blog posts such as [Must-See Tech Talks for Every Programmer](https://www.ybrikman.com/writing/2014/05/29/must-see-tech-talks-for-every-programmer/).
-1. [Disqus](https://disqus.com/websites/): Add a few lines of JavaScript to your page and you have a full-fledged commenting system.
+1. [Disqus](https://disqus.com/websites/): Add a few lines of JavaScript to your page, and you have a full-fledged commenting system.
 It's free, fits well into most UI's, and has great moderation tools to fight spam.

 <a name="migrate"></a>